NVComputing/nvcomputingsite/resources/acsl/datastructures.md

 The PUSH operation works the same as it would with stacks(the element is added to the top of the data structure).
 However, with POP, instead of removing the top (most recently added) element, queues have their bottom element removed.

 A tip to handle both queue and stack related problems is to keep a list of all the elements, with the pushed elements being added to the top of the list.
-In a queue, cross of the bottom element, and in a stack cross of the top element.
+In a queue, cross off the bottom element, and in a stack cross of the top element.
 # Trees

 ## Terminology